jordyhenry/pw2-cli/README.md

 ## TODO
 - Update the project to use typescript
-- Fix any English misspells (sorry guys, it's not my mother language 🤷‍♂️)
+- Fix any English misspells (sorry guys, it's not my first language  🤷‍♂️)